UltraFerous/lhl_midterm_story_creator/routes/routes.md

 POST '/register' - Register new user in database and redirect to home page

-POST '/login' - Authenticate user login and redirect to home page
+POST '/login' - Authenticate user login and redirect to home page; use a session

+DELETE '/login' - Log out; delete existing session